Nobuteru Taniguchi: Outside racing

 Taniguchi appears in many DVD series, such as Video Option, Drift Tengoku, Best Motoring, Rev Speed Video and Hot Version.
 He often presents alongside fellow racing drivers Manabu Orido and Keiichi Tsuchiya.

-He now lives in an apartment in Yokohama opposite his friend and former employer Takahiro Ueno.

-He had hobby of golfing in his day off.

-He regularly wrote blog on his activities in Ameba.
+Personal Life

+Taniguchi was born in Hiroshima, Taniguchi lived with his father as his parents split early in his childhood and he lived most of his childhood life without knowing his mother.
+It was not until his teenage year where he reunite with his mother and always in contact ever since.
+Taniguchi was married on 12 July 2011 and maintains his family's privacy.
+He lived in apartment complex in Yokohama with his wife and two dogs.
+His apartment is located behind Takahiro Ueno apartment but they're no longer neighbour as Ueno moved to Gotemba.

+Taniguchi kept a large collection of cars.
+Around 2016 he build a two car garage he purposely make to kept his newly restored S15 Silvia.
+He regularly appointed a shop called N-Stage to took car of his cars particularly the modified ones.
+Taniguchi is an avid golfer, often playing it at golf course as well as training his swing at driving range.
+He often compete in friendly events with fellow racing driver.

 Youtube

-On 24 March 2020 he created his own YouTube channel called NOBチャンネル (NOB Channel) and uploaded his first video on 3 April and has since regularly uploading every Friday, his content including a car review, his project cars and many motorsport related videos.
+On 24 March 2020, Taniguchi created his own YouTube channel called NOBチャンネル (NOB Channel) and uploaded his first video on 3 April and has since regularly uploading every Friday, his content including a car review, his project cars and many motorsport related videos.

-As of August 2022 he has over 200,000 subscribers.